The Life and Martyrdom of Saint Qays al-Ghassani (‘Abd al-Masih)

 2. “ibn” is the Arabic nomenclature defining paternal lineage.
 An Arab would be given a name identifying them by their father.
 So the name “Qays ibn Rabi’ ibn Yazid al-Ghassani” means “Qays, Son of Rabi’, Son of Yazid the Ghassanid.”

 3. It is forbidden for a Christian to pray with a pagan, jew, or heretic.
-The manuscript is pointing out this prayer with Muslims as a sin alongside the killing and plundering.
+The manuscript points out this prayer with Muslims as a sin alongside the killing and plundering.

 5. The most likely cause for the need of translation was because the Byzantine common language was Greek, and most Christian literature was produced in Greek.
 The language of the Church in Antioch was primarily Greek, so their Gospels would also be reproduced in Greek.